 (B) To which the certificate of correction should be mailed; and

 (x) The certification shall consist of:

-(A) The handwritten signature of the owner of the registered design or of the duly authorized agent of such owner (who shall also be identified);
+(A) The typed, printed, or handwritten signature of the owner of the registered design or of the duly authorized agent of such owner (who shall also be identified);

 (C) A statement that the person signing the application is the owner of the registered design or of the duly authorized agent of such owner, and that the statements made in the application are correct to the best of that person's knowledge.